Chenzilla/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-In order to find the total number of rows with NA, we use:
+In order to find the total number of rows with NA, w use:

 ```r
 sum(is.na(data$steps))